A BRIEF HISTORY OF POLAND

 Meanwhile in the 1930s Poland was threatened by both Nazi Germany and Communist Russia.
 In 1939 the two signed a secret agreement to divide Poland between them.

 Germany invaded Poland on 1 September 1939.
 The Poles fought valiantly but on 17 September the Russians invaded from the east.
 (The Russians and the Germans had already secretly agreed to divide Poland between them).
 The Polish position was hopeless but the Poles continued to fight both the Germans and the Russians.
 Warsaw fell on 27 September 1939 and all resistance ceased by 5 October.

 Meanwhile parts of Poland were absorbed into Germany.
-The rest of German occupied Poland was organised under a General Government.
+The rest of the German-occupied Poland was organized under a General Government.
 The Russian occupied parts of Poland were absorbed into the Soviet Union.

 The German-Soviet occupation of Russia meant terrible suffering for the Polish people.
 Polish Jews were exterminated.
 Altogether about 3 million Polish Jews were murdered.
 About 3 million other Poles were killed.

-Any act of resistance, however slight, was punished by execution of by deportation to a concentration camp.
-Despite the tyranny the Poles formed a powerful resistance movement.
+Any act of resistance, however slight, was punished by execution or by deportation to a concentration camp.
+Despite the tyranny, the Poles formed a powerful resistance movement.
 By 1943 partisans were fighting in the forests of Poland.

 The Russians imposed their own tyranny in eastern Poland.
 Thousands of Polish officers were murdered.

 When Germany invaded Russia in June 1941 the Polish government in exile in Britain, which was led by Prime Minister Sikorski, made an agreement with the Russians.
 On 30 June 1941, they signed a treaty in London, which ended the war between them.